Miragon/miranum-docs/docs/components/miranum-connect/intro-miranum-connect.md

 description: "This section contains an introduction to Miranum-Connect."
 ---

-Miranum-Connect is a framework which enables its user to build reusable and technology neutral connectors and integrations between products.
+Miranum-Connect is a framework which enables developers to build reusable and technology neutral connectors and integrations between products.
 For that purpose a hexagonal architecture with a strong domain focus is used.
 This open source project is accessible form our [public repository](https://github.com/FlowSquad/miranum).